 Once a limited licensee have met their requirements, they may apply for full licensure.
 To transfer from limited to full license, please use the link below.

 Licensure is not required for:

 Any individual whose license has been in a non-renewed status for less than five years may reinstate their license.
-The individual must call the Board for the proper forms and other documentation and information regarding proof of continuing education.
-The reinstatement process cannot be completed on-line.
+The individual must complete the online application below.

 Any indivdiual whose license has been in a non-renewed status for more than five years must reapply for licensure and meet all current requirments for licensure.
 The individual must submit the complete application form and all required documentation and fees.
 The reapplication process cannot be completed on-line.